Italian court orders new trial for bankers in Parmalat scandal

 Riccardo Olivo, a lawyer for Geronzi, said on Friday he was pleased with the ruling by the Court of Cassation.

-Banca di Roma changed its name to Capitalia before being taken over by Italy’s biggest bank UniCredit (CRDI.MI) in 2007.(1 US dollar = 0.8139 euro)
+Banca di Roma changed its name to Capitalia before being taken over by Italy’s biggest bank UniCredit in 2007.(1 US dollar = 0.8139 euro) (Reporting by Valentina Accardo, writing by Valentina Za)